jbibro/antaeus/README.md

 Otherwise, they would have provided `status` method or something similar.
 Finally, I connected both parts in `chargeAll` method.
-It's worth mentioning `limitRate` operator that controls the number of rows fetched by pending invoices publisher while `flatMap` enables concurrency (number of subscriptions limited to 50 at the same time).
+It's worth mentioning `limitRate` operator that controls the number of rows fetched by pending invoices publisher while `flatMap` enables concurrency (number of concurrent `charge` processes limited to 50 not to bring down the external payment service).

 ### Scheduling
 I run invoice processing tasks one by one with 10 minutes delays if it's 1st day of a month.
 I don't know the exact requirements and